Motor Vehicle Parking and Traffic Regulations

 - When eligibility of motor vehicle privileges are revoked by disciplinary action.

-- When state motor vehicle registration expires, or is cancelled.
+- When state motor vehicle registration expires, or is canceled.

 - When a registered vehicle is traded for another (a new permit will be issued at a